ex-Plant/2025_learning/sql_dbs/mysql3_boot_dot_dev.md

 Lane	Wagner
 Lane	Small
 Allan	Wagner

 first_name	first_initial
 Lane	l
 Allan	a
 2NF is usually a good idea

-You should probably default to keeping your tables in second normal form.
+`You should probably default to keeping your tables in second normal form.
 That said, there are good reasons to deviate from it, particularly for performance reasons.
-The reason being that when you have query a second table to get additional data it can take a bit longer.
+The reason being that when you have query a second table to get additional data it can take a bit longer.`

 # 3rd Normal Form (3NF)
-A table in 3rd normal form follows all the rules of 2nd normal form, and one additional rule:

-All columns that aren't part of the primary are dependent solely on the primary key.
-Notice that this is only slightly different from second normal form.
-In second normal form we can't have a column completely dependent on a part of the primary key, and in third normal form we can't have a column that is entirely dependent on anything that isn't the entire primary key.
+`All columns that aren't part of the primary are dependent solely on the primary key.` `In second normal form we can't have a column completely dependent on a part of the primary key, and in third normal form we can't have a column that is entirely dependent on anything that isn't the entire primary key.`

 # Example of 2nd NF, but not 3rd NF
 In this table, the primary key is simply the id column.